 The Board of Directors has determined that it would be advisable to amend the Company's Certificate of Incorporation to effect a one-for-ten reverse stock split (the "Reverse Stock Split") of the Company's Common Stock.
 A copy of the Amendment to the Certificate of Incorporation is attached hereto as Annex II.
 If the Amendment is approved by the stockholders, each TEN shares of Common Stock, par value \$0.01 per share, (the "Old Common Stock") outstanding on the Effective Date (as defined below) will be converted automatically into ONE share of new Common Stock, par value \$0.10 per share, (the "New Common Stock").
-To avoid the existence of fractional shares of New Common Stock, stockholders who would otherwise be entitled to receive fractional shares of New Common Stock shall receive a cash distribution in lieu thereof.
-See "Exchange of Stock Certificates".
+To avoid the existence of fractional shares of New Common Stock, stockholders who would otherwise be entitled to receive fractional shares of New Common Stock Certificates".
 The "Effective Date" of the Reverse Stock Split will be the date on which the Amendment is filed with the Secretary of State of Delaware, which is anticipated to be as soon as reasonably practicable following the date of the Annual Meeting.